-- 1. The FOIA specifically relates to the operations or activities of the government.
+- 1. The FOIA request specifically relates to the operations or activities of the government.
 As noted above, ACICS's status as a recognized accreditor has been the subject of numerous decisions of the Secretary, numerous decisions of federal courts, and a host of Freedom of Information Act requests.
-This particular requests seeks information that is reasonably necessary to understand the process by which the Department implemented Judge Walton's decision in the ACICS v.
-DeVos litigation, including the Department's understanding of that order and the Department's recognition process more generally. - 2.
-The requested documents will be likely to contribute to an understanding of those specific operations or activities.
-Because of the importance of accrediting agencies as gatekeepers to billions of taxpayer dollars, the public must be able to understand the process by which ED reviews and communicates with accreditors under review by the Department.
+This particular request seeks information that is reasonably necessary to understand the Department's recognition process, the extent to which it coordinates with accreditors during the recognition process, and the release of documents related to that process. - 2.
+The requested documents will likely contribute to an understanding of those specific operations or activities.
+Because of the importance of accrediting agencies as gatekeepers to billions of taxpayer dollars, the public must be able to understand the process by which ED reviews and communicates with accreditors under review by the Department. - 3.
+The disclosure will contribute to a greater understanding on the part of the public at large.
+Student Defense seeks this information to aid the public discourse surrounding the process by which the Department considers accreditation agencies under review.
+Student Defense has the capacity to analyze documents provided and to disseminate its analysis to the public through its website and other sources.

-U.S. Department of Education FOIA Public Liaison April 4, 2018 Page 5 of 6
+U.S. Department of Education FOIA Public Liaison December 23, 2019 Page 5 of 5

-- 3. The disclosure will contribute to a greater understanding on the part of the public at large.
-NSLDN seeks this information to aid the public discourse surrounding the process by which the Department considers accreditation agencies under review.
-NSLDN has the capacity to analyze documents provided and to disseminate its analysis to the public through its website and other sources. - Disclosure will "significantly" contribute to the public's understanding of government activities.
+4. Disclosure will "significantly" contribute to the public's understanding of government activities.
 As noted above, the subject of this request is a matter of great public interest.
-Accrediting agencies such as ACICS serve as the gatekeepers to billions of taxpaver dollars, and recent failures have had devastating consequences to taxpayers and students alike.
+Accrediting agencies such as ACICS serve as the gatekeepers to billions of taxpayer dollars, and recent failures have had devastating consequences to taxpayers and students alike.
 Whether these accreditors should be recognized is a matter of critical importance to taxpayers as well as thousands of students across the country.
 See, e.g., The Century Foundation v.
-Betsy DeVos & U.S. Department of Education, Case No. 1:18-cv-00128-PAC, TRO Order at 9-10 (S.D.N.Y Feb.
+Betsy DeVos & U.S. Dep't of Educ., Case No. 1:18-cv-00128-PAC, TRO Order at 9-10 (S.D.N.Y Feb.
 15, 2018) (explaining that it would "impose a hardship on the public at large" if "ACICS has not improved its practices in the past year, and it receives federal recognition again despite its many deficiencies").
-Indeed, it is of such significance that ACICS sued ED after it lost its recognition in December 2016.
-It is also of such significance that The Century Foundation sued the Department for access to other information regarding ACICS and that ACICS sought to intervene in NSLDN's litigation.
-It is of such further significance that the Department chose to issue a press release specifically announcing the Secretary's April 3, 2018 decision.
-NSLDN's analysis of the sought records, and use of the records to inform further discourse and comment on these issues, including the process by which ED accredits institutions, will therefore significantly enhance the public's understanding of the Department's actions.
+ACICS's accreditation has also been the subject of numerous stories in national media outlets.
+Student Defense's analysis of the sought records, and use of the records to inform further discourse and comment on these issues, including the process by which ED accredits institutions, will significantly enhance the public's understanding of the Department's actions.

-Disclosure of Information is Not in Commercial Interest of NSLDN
+Disclosure of Information is Not in the Commercial Interest of Student Defense

 This request is fundamentally non-commercial.
-NSLDN is a non-profit, non-partisan organization with recognition pending with the IRS as a 501(c)(3) organization.
-NSLDN's mission is to work, through a variety of means, to advance students' rights to educational opportunity and to ensure that higher education provides a launching point for economic mobility.
+Student Defense is a non-profit, non-partisan 501(c)(3) organization.
+Student Defense's mission is to work, through a variety of means, to advance students' rights to educational opportunity and to ensure that higher education provides a launching point for economic mobility.
 We also believe that transparency is critical to fully understanding the government's role in student protections and promoting opportunity.
-As noted above, NSLDN has the capacity to make the information it receives available to the public through reports, social media, press releases, in litigation filings, and regulatory comments to government agencies.
-For these reasons, NSLDN qualifies for a fee waiver.
+As noted above, Student Defense has the capacity to make the information it receives available to the public through reports, social media, press releases, litigation filings, and regulatory comments to government agencies.
+For these reasons, Student Defense qualifies for a fee waiver.

-NSLDN looks forward to working with you on this request.
-If you have any questions or concerns, or anticipate any problems in complying with this request, please contact me at aaron@nsldn.org.
-If NSLDN's request for a fee waiver is not granted, and any fees will be in excess of \$25, please contact me immediately.
+Student Defense looks forward to working with you on this request.
+If you have any questions or concerns, or anticipate any problems in complying with this request, please contact me at alex@defendstudents.org.
+If Student Defense's request for a fee waiver is not granted, and any fees will be in excess of \$25, please contact me immediately.